UK pub operator Marston's upbeat as Christmas sales rise

 Sales at its more drink-led managed pubs and franchised pubs also grew by 2 percent, while profits were up at its leased division and volumes rose 4 percent in its brewing arm.

-The performance was better than flat sales at rivals Greene King and compared to a 2.8 percent sales rise at JD Wetherspoon.
+The performance was better than flat sales at rivals Greene King (GNK.L) and compared to a 2.8 percent sales rise at JD Wetherspoon (JDW.L).

 Marston's, which is selling off drink-led pubs in favour of building more family, food-focused ones, said it was confident of meeting full-year profit expectations.